marqo-ai/marqo/src/marqo/README.md

 #### Using Marqo within Docker
 Currently, only CUDA based (Nvidia) GPU's are supported.
 If you have a GPU on the host machine and want to use it with Marqo, there are two things to do;
 1. Add the `--gpus all` flag to the `docker run` command.
 This command excluded from the above but will allow the GPU's to be used within Marqo.
 For example, in the steps B., C., and D., above `--gpus all` should be added after the
-`docker run --name marqo` part of the command, e.g. B. from above would become,
+`docker run --name marqo` part of the command, e.g., B. from above would become,
 ```bash
 docker rm -f marqo &&
      DOCKER_BUILDKIT=1 docker build . -t marqo_docker_0 &&